usaid-cs/yesterday-i-learned/random.md

 - Cheap hammers are cheap because [their stems are hollow](https://i.redd.it/yebanw2pdfoy.jpg).
 - "I think there was a research done that suggested just making yourself seen by your boss once or twice a day just by walking past his office when the door is open will improve your chance of being promoted.
 People tend to trust people that they've grown accustomed to seeing, even if they know not a single thing about them." - Rondaru
 - Étienne is the French Steve.
-- Identify Cat5 (100Mbps) and Cat6 (10Gbps) cables by looking at the cable itself.
+- Cat5 and Cat6 cables are interchangeable.
+Identify Cat5 (100Mbps) and Cat6 (10Gbps) cables by looking at the cable itself.
 If it is not printed, [you are screwed.](https://www.computercablestore.com/tiaeia-568a-and-568b-wiring-color-codes)
-- Cat5 and Cat6 cables are interchangeable.
 - [You'll say, "well (immutable datastores are) not going to work, because we have to fix errors," Well, do it the way the banks do it: _you create an update record_.](https://www.youtube.com/watch?v=lgLrFPIg1VM) - Steve Jackson at i-Technologyinc
 - Somber means dark.
 Sonder (the made up word) means "realising that everyone else is also a person with their own thoughts and feelings".
 - Squid do not have any legs at all, but they do have eight arms and two tentacles, making for a total limb count of 10.
 Squidward has two arms, four legs, and no tentacles.